modalitysystems/modalitysoftware-docs/MTR/Dedicated-PA-Server-Monitor.md

-Customer Dedicated PA Server Monitor Instance in Customer Azure Tenant
+# Customer Dedicated PA Server Monitor Instance in Customer Azure Tenant

 Some customers prefer to keep MTR monitoring and reporting within their environment/tenant.
 For larger enterprise customers Modality Systems can deploy, configure and manage a dedicated PA Server monitor.

 As a Tier 1 certified Microsoft Cloud Solutions provider Modality Systems can deploy this on your Azure tenant in a dedicated, isolated and secure Modality Azure Zone.
 This is a specific CSP subcription from Modality Systems which provides an isolated area to deploy the relevant compute resources.
+This is only available to customers with European billing addresses as Modality Systems are a Europe Microsoft CSP Partner.

 Alternatively customers can deploy the relevant compute in their Azure subscription and grant accounts for Modality Systems to access.
+This option is open to customers globally.

 If customers wish to have a dedicated PA Server instance, we require an Azure virtual machine to the following requirements:

-Windows Server 2016 or 2019
+- Windows Server 2016 or 2019
-100GB HDD OS
+- 100GB HDD OS
-128GB HDD for application
+- 128GB HDD for application
-4 core CPU
+- 4 core CPU
-8GB RAM
+- 8GB RAM

 If customer wants a hot standby PA monitoring agents can auto failover to another server.
 A second server in a different Azure region of the same specificaiton and configuration is required.